-The information on this Web site is intended to better inform health care providers and families about possible infant outcomes based on standardized assessments.
+PLEASE NOTE: The information on this website is intended to better inform health care providers and families about possible infant outcomes based on standardized assessments.
 It is not intended to be the only information that care decisions are based on, nor is it intended to be a definitive means of predicting infant outcomes.
 Users should keep in mind that every infant is an individual, and that factors beyond those used to formulate these standardized assessments may influence an infant’s outcomes.

 The NICHD NRN, supported through the NICHD’s Pregnancy and Perinatology Branch, was established in 1986 to improve the care and outcomes of neonates, especially very-low-birth weight infants in neonatal intensive care units (NICUs), through research.
-The NRN includes investigators from 16 university-based clinical centers, a Network Data Coordinating Center, and NICHD staff.
+At the time of this publication, the NRN included investigators from 16 university-based clinical centers, a Network Data Coordinating Center, and NICHD staff.

 Esta información también está disponible en español.